 Use a warm compress

-Applying a warm compress to the affected area can help reduce inflammation and numb the area, which can help alleviate pain.
+Applying a warm compress to the affected area can help reduce inflammation and numb the area.
+This can help can help alleviate pain.

 Practice relaxation techniques